SWEET APPLE KUZU

 • eases the symptoms of menopause, including headaches, hot flashes, and irregular bleeding

-• is helpful for increasing blood flow and oxygen supply to the brain and body
+• helps increase blood flow and oxygen supply to the brain and body

 • lowers blood pressure and reduces the chances of clotting and strokes